tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 |  |  -- nekoshell.c
 ```

-Our strategy is to create two object files - *nekoshell.o* and *main.o* and after that - create one executable file *nekoshell*.
-We want to separate creating of object files because we don't need to rebuild all project with every little change.
-When we change *nekoshell.c* and this is the only change in project, *nekoshell.o* will be created but *make* doesn't recreate *main.o* because there is no changes in source file.
+Our goal is to create two object files - *nekoshell.o* and *main.o* .
+After that - create one executable file *nekoshell*.
+We don't need to rebuild all files with every little change, so we'll seperate creation of object files.
+When we change *nekoshell.c* and this is the only change in project, *nekoshell.o* will be created but *make* won't recreate *main.o* because there was no change in source file.

 *makefile*